r-mc2/verum-archives/Campaigns/14 - Shattered Crowns/Transcripts/Season 03/Session 01.md

 **Drifter Sai**: She knows your burden.
 She wishes f-f-for it to be lessened.<br>
 **Iron Pipe**: Well, I don't want to die.<br>
 **Scrumpo**: As long as we have some way of knowing what we're looking for, this will be easy for us.<br>
-Mother says you need much fuel, you need strength.
+**Drifter Sai**: Mother says you need much fuel, you need strength.
 You must gather the shattered realms of- the pieces of-<br>
 **Arcadum**: Drifter Sai will start to buckle and the red light leaves his eyes and falls to the ground.<br>
 ***Iron Pipe** moves over to him.<br>
 **Iron Pipe**: Are you okay?<br>